The Outwell Starland is a sleep system and a very comfortable one at that.

-Along the sides of the Starland, you’ll find a zip.
-If you want a double, you simply zip two of them together.
-Now, if one person moves in the night, the other person is less likely to bounce around as they are supported by their own individual airbed.
-Simple 🙂
+Along the sides of the Starland, you'll find a zip.
+If you want a double, you zip two of them together.
+Now, if one person moves at night, the other person is less likely to bounce around as their own airbed supports them.
+Simple :-)

 Bonus Repair Kit

 The Starland comes in a bag with a shoulder carry strap.
 And inside that bag, is a repair kit.

 This consists of an adhesive patch to help with any punctures, scissors to cut the patch to size, and even a small sewing kit if you need to repair the fabric cover.

 Now, some people struggle with SIMs and Airbeds to get them back in their bags.
 Fortunately, the Starland is easy to put away.
 Just follow these steps.

 So, when writing this, I have only slept on it for one night, and that was with the Starland on top of a camp bed!?

 The bed was very comfortable and, combined with the camp bed, felt like a mattress at home.

 It wasn't too narrow either, with a width of 78cm.